gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 3

-It was four days to Rothera across the Weddell Sea.
+It was a four-day across the Weddell Sea to Rothera.
 Once upon a time they would have driven across a solid sheet of ice.
 During the Melt they would have had to thread their way through cakes and bergs, but those days were long gone.
-There was nothing between them and their destination except hungry gulls, floating plastic, and the faint but ever-present risk of the sea turning to foam beneath them.
+There was nothing between them and their destination now except hungry gulls, floating bits of century-old plastic, and the faint but ever-present risk of the sea turning to foam beneath them.

 Halley quickly fell below the horizon.